How to Format USB Drive on Linux? [Your Step-by-Step Guide Here] - Qiling

 There are some steps to follow;

-The USB flash drive will be ready to store documents, photos, videos, and other information once the formatting is finished.
+Once the formatting is complete, the USB flash drive will be ready to store documents, photos, videos, and other types of information.

 2. Can I format USB for both Linux and Windows?